lmwnshn/deprecated-hugo/content/databases.md

 - P state and turbo boost, see [sysbench](#sysbench--machine-tuning-tips-from-sysbench-maintainer-linkhttpswwwperconacomresourcesvideosbenchmark-noise-reduction-how-configure-your-machines-stable-results).
 - Drop the pagecache. `sync && echo 3 | sudo tee /proc/sys/vm/drop_caches`
 - Compact system-wide memory. `echo 1 | sudo tee /proc/sys/vm/compact_memory`

+### speice : Great list of resources that emphasizes variance over mean.
+[Link](https://speice.io/2019/07/high-performance-systems.html).

+- This is one of the best "list of links" resources that I have read.
+- "Focus first on reducing performance variance.
+Only look at average latency once variance is at an acceptable level."
+- The rest of this blog is pretty high quality too.

 ### sysbench : Machine tuning tips from sysbench maintainer.
 [Link](https://www.percona.com/resources/videos/benchmark-noise-reduction-how-configure-your-machines-stable-results).